empriselab/RCRemote/README.md

 ![Demo Animation](images/VID_20240826_205943.gif)

-Welcome to RCRemote, here's the several steps for your setup:
+Welcome to RCRemote, here are several steps for your setup:

 ### Hardware Requirements
 This project has two parts: Client (iPhone) & Server (Computer to run the Unity environment)